maxlemes/InexProj-SGM/README.md

 This directory contains the Spectral Gradient Method with inexact projections described in:

-O. P. Ferreira, M. V. Lemes, and L. F. Prudente.
+O. P. Ferreira, M. Lemes, and L. F. Prudente.
 On the inexact scaled gradient projection method, technical report, 2021.

 - File `SGMSDD.m` contains the function to solve